ruricolist/overlord/README.md

 One thing that might not be obvious about Redo-style build systems is that they afford unusually good opportunities for parallelism.

-Overlord supports building in parallel using threads.
-Targets can request that their dependencies be built in parallel by using `pdepends-on` instead of `depends-on`.
-However, threads are not enabled by default; this feature is still an experiment within an experiment.

-If you want to try building in parallel, execute:

-    (setf (overlord:use-threads-p) t)

-It is not recommended that you try parallelizing targets that call the Lisp compiler.
-(This includes importing modules.)
-On SBCL the Lisp compiler is protected by a global lock, and trying to use it from multiple threads can result in deadlock.

-Overlord only uses parallelism when it is explicitly requested, but even without parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.
+Overlord does not currently support parallelism, but even without parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.

 # Freezing the Lisp image